xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 Once this setting is configured successfully in Project Settings, the custom field’s content will be retrieved like in Jira Server integration.

-## View Test Results on Jira
+## View Test Results in Jira

 After a test suite execution finishes, Katalon Studio automatically uploads a test result to the integrated Jira issue.
-You can view the test result and its attachments (if you have predefined in Project Settings) on Jira.
+You can view the test result and its attachments (if you have predefined in Project Settings) in Jira.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/jira-plugin-integration/image2017-8-2-173A563A40.png)